yaml/yaml-spec/spec/spec.md

 > It is possible to override the default behavior by providing an explicit "**`TAG`**" directive, associating a different prefix for this handle.
-This provides smooth migration from using [local tags] to using [global tags], by the simple addition of a single "**`TAG`**" directive.
+This provides smooth migration from using [local tags] to using [global tags] by the simple addition of a single "**`TAG`**" directive.

 ```